 And that is the story of how Vince joined the crew.

-Since then, the podcast has gone through a number of changes.
+Since then, the podcast has gone through a number of changes, including the addition of Marty as a permanent fourth chair, and Alisha and SushiGeisha as regular guests in our adventure sessions.
 However what we’ve come to realize is that it works best when we stick to the mission statement that started it all; For The Lore is a simple podcast devoted to story-driven games.

 @nevikjames: It was fantastic to have you boys in my earholes once again; missed the show so much.